 - Install Plex channel on Roku 2; signup with Plex and install Plex server software on your PC to access PC contents on your TV.

 Roku sets the price difference between each model of it streaming player within $20 – $30 range ($20 between Roku 1/Roku Streaming Stick and Roku 2. $30 between Roku 2 and Roku 3).
-Because of the minor price gap and features which justify the higher/lower cost, retail price of Roku streaming players does not fluctuate too much.
+Because of the minor price gap and features which justify the higher/lower cost, the retail price of Roku streaming players does not fluctuate too much.
 You are looking at around $10 saving when Roku streaming players go on sale.
 As mentioned previously, Roku 2 slots nicely between Roku 1 and Roku 3 and have a crucial feature lesser models don’t have: microSD card slot which would allow you to expand your storage of channels and games down the road.
 Along with its faster processor, we see Roku 2 as the top-choice by potential buyers. (see prices here)

 In the Roku product lineup, Roku 2 is the most balanced product considering its price point, included features and connectivity.
 Navigating Roku 2’s onscreen menu/interface is an easy task because of its faster processor.
 Roku 2’s remote control is responsive and its “home” button supersedes everything so you could not possibly get stuck during your onscreen navigation.
 You can access media files in your personal storage via the included USB port.
 However, Roku’s Media Player channel is unable to play many downloaded video formats.